 Our Historic Facilities

-601 South Rock Street was built in 1907, also as a residential property for Walter Nash and named Nash House, as well.
-Like 409 East Sixth Street, this house was built by Charles L. Thompson, combining a monumental two-story portico and Colonial Revival details with a Victorian-like floor plan.
-601 South Rock Street was the home of a cotton agent, an insurance agent, a lumberman, president of a mill supply company and two meat cutters in quick succession.
-It was also the headquarters of the Benevolent Protective Order of Elks from 1930 to 1936 before it was sold in 1937 to Seymour Terry.
+The home at 601 South Rock Street was built in 1907 and served as a residential property for Walter Nash.
+Also known as the Nash House, it was built by Charles L. Thompson.
+Its design features a combination of a monumental, two-story portico and Colonial Revival details with a Victorian-like floor plan.
+Over the years, the Nash house served as the home of a cotton agent, an insurance agent, a lumberman, the president of a mill supply company and two meat cutters.
+It was also the headquarters of the Benevolent Protective Order of Elks from 1930 to 1936, prior to being sold to Seymour Terry in 1937.
 Mr. Terry then rented rooms of the house as apartments.
-William J. Walker bought the home from Mr. Terry in 1974, knocked out the apartment walls, restored the home back to its original condition and made it suitable for offices for his law firm.
+In 1974, William J. Walker purchased the home from Mr. Terry and subsequently knocked out the apartment walls, restored the home to its original condition and converted it into offices for his law firm.